gsl102008/hello.py-CSE210/README.md

 README.md
 # Overview

 This is a basic Hello World program.
-I followed instructions from a video from my professor to demonstrate the use of visual Studio Code, Github, and Python integrated together.
+I followed instructions from a video from my professor to demonstrate the use of visual Studio Code, Github, and Python all together.

 [Software Demo Video](https://youtu.be/1ib1775nqYY?si=vjPN14rnNYRm_E_R)